This Declaration should be inserted between the end of The Report and the Expert’s signature.

 - I may be required to attend court to be cross-examined on my report by a cross-examiner assisted by an expert.

 - I am likely to be the subject of public adverse criticism by the judge if the Court concludes that I have not taken reasonable care in trying to meet the standards set out above.

 - I have read Part 19 of the Criminal Procedure rules and I have complied with its requirements.

-- I confirm that I have acted in accordance with the code of practice or conduct for experts of my discipline, namely [identify the code], in all respects save as identified in [schedule][annexe][x] to this report.
+- I confirm that I have complied with the code of practice or conduct for experts of my discipline, namely [identify the code], in all respects save as identified in [schedule][annexe][x] to this report.
 That [schedule][annexe] gives details of the action taken to mitigate any risk of error that might arise as a result.

 - [For Experts instructed by the Prosecution only] I confirm that I have read guidance contained in a booklet known as Disclosure: Experts’ Evidence and Unused Material which details my role and documents my responsibilities, in relation to disclosure as an expert witness.
 I have followed the guidance and recognise the continuing nature of my responsibilities of revelation.
 In accordance with my duties of disclosure, as documented in the guidance booklet, I confirm that: